lamaxko/Pairs-Trading-Strategy/README.md

 # Pairs Trading Strategy

-This repository is dedicated to the implementation and backtesting of Pairs Trading Strategies.
-It includes the Distance Method, Cointegration Method, and the upcoming Copulas Method.
-The aim is to provide a comprehensive suite for analyzing and visualizing pairs trading opportunities and their performance over time.
+This repository implements and backtests various Pairs Trading Strategies, including the Distance, Cointegration, and Copulas Methods.
+It serves as a complete toolkit for analyzing and visualizing pairs trading dynamics and their historical performance.

-## Strategies
+## Installation

-- **Distance Method (Finished)**: A statistical arbitrage strategy that selects pairs with a high degree of historical price convergence.
-- **Cointegration Method (Finished)**: Identifies pairs of securities whose prices are typically moving together, implying a long-run equilibrium.
-- **Copulas Method (TBD)**: A method to be developed that will focus on capturing the dependencies between the movements of pairs.
+pip install -r requirements.txt

-## Visualization Notebooks
+## Visualization Notebooks inside the Code folder

 The repository includes Jupyter notebooks for a detailed visualization of the trading strategies:

 - `VisCointegrationMethod.ipynb`: Visualization of the Cointegration Method.
-- `VisCopulasMethod.ipynb` (In Progress): Visualization of the Copulas Method.
+- `VisCopulasMethod.ipynb`: Visualization of the Copulas Method.
 - `VisDistanceMethod.ipynb`: Visualization of the Distance Method.

 ## Helper Functions